 In an attempt to strengthen the incentive structure, and boost labor supply and employment, previous governments have had strong reform agendas.
 These agendas aimed to overhaul the structure and design of the social safety net (e.g., pensions, early retirement, social assistance and disability pensions), labor market policies and the tax system.
-Higher labor supply and employment is an objective in itself, but also improves public finances through lower government spending and higher tax revenue.
+Increasing the labor supply and achieving higher employment is an objective in itself, but also improves public finances through lower government spending and higher tax revenue.
 This reform strategy obtained broad support in comparison to alternative strategies involving tax increases or spending cuts.
-The reforms should ensure the fiscal sustainability of current welfare arrangements.
-Denmark is among the frontrunners in terms of addressing the challenges to fiscal sustainability arising from an aging population.
-Lately, climate change policy has moved up the political agenda and all parties - except the small New Right, which entered the parliament following the June 2019 election - now support the goal of reducing greenhouse gas emissions by 70% by 2030 relative to 1990 levels.
+These reforms contribute to ensure the fiscal sustainability of current welfare arrangements, and Denmark is among the frontrunners in terms of addressing the challenges to fiscal sustainability arising from an aging population.
+However, challenges remain and the focus has shifted toward so-called 2nd generation reforms aimed at boosting employment further without increasing inequality.
+Lately, climate change policy has moved up the political agenda and there is broad political support for ambitious climate policies.